 Variety of Job Opportunities

 Individuals can select from a wide variety of criminal justice positions that will meet their needs.
 Criminal justice professionals work for many different law enforcement agencies, laboratories, government organizations, and other entities.
 Graduate from a top criminal justice degree program and you can go on to a satisfying and well-paying career in one of these exciting criminal justice career fields: Academics and Research, Corrections, Forensics, Government, Homeland Security, IT, Law Enforcement/Federal Agent, Legal and Court, or Social Services.
 You can even go into business for yourself, the sky is the limit!
-Examples of potential positions include police officers, criminologist, fraud investigator, and crime scene analyst.
+Examples of potential positions include police officers, criminologists, fraud investigators, and crime scene analysts.
+Salaries can range but are strong.

 Working in the criminal justice field is often rewarding because professionals work to keep the public safe from a range of criminal activities.
 They work to identify aspects of crimes and create effective prevention techniques.